knowledge-computing/sigspatial-cup-2023/README.md

 The goal is to detect supraglacial lakes on the Greenland ice sheet from satellite imagery.
 Our team proposes an ensembled approach that leverages two machine learning models, computer vision techniques, and external data (e.g., topographic sinks, soil) to automatically detect surface lakes.

-**Link to the submission GPKG** [https://github.com/knowledge-computing/sigspatial-cup-2023/tree/main/GPKG/lake_poygons_test.gpkg](https://github.com/knowledge-computing/sigspatial-cup-2023/tree/main/GPKG/lake_poygons_test.gpkg)
+**Link to the submission GPKG:** [https://github.com/knowledge-computing/sigspatial-cup-2023/tree/main/GPKG/lake_poygons_test.gpkg](https://github.com/knowledge-computing/sigspatial-cup-2023/tree/main/GPKG/lake_poygons_test.gpkg)

 The following content is organized as follows:
 1. <a href="#1-data-preprocessing">Data Preprocessing</a>